vocobox/vocobox/README.md

 Few features interesting with Jzy3d
 * easy charting
 * performance and liveness
-* <font color="orange">coming soon : log chart</font> will help to let frequency charts look like note charts without having to do the conversion by ourself.
+* <font color="orange">coming soon : log chart</font> will help to let frequency charts look like note charts without having to do the frequency-to-note conversion by ourself.
 * underlying JOGL make it 4*4 (any Java Windowing toolkit including Android)